dinithminura/react-ts-search-app/README.md

 ## Description
 This React application provides a search bar with typeahead suggestions and displays search results.

+**SPECIAL NOTE: \
+Since API endpoints are pointed to static mock apis, suggestions and resutls will always become for input 'child'\
+To see the happy path, type 'child' on search bar and do the feature testing.\
+But the code has implemented to connect prod API via .env

 ## Installation
 1. Clone the repository: